TamaraSavadyan/Signal-processing/README.md

 # Signal-processing for seismic data
-Used libraries: NumPy SciPy, Matplotlib
+Used libraries: NumPy, SciPy, Matplotlib